epsilon537/boxlambda/docs/installation-and-test-builds.md

 git clone https://github.com/epsilon537/boxlambda/
 cd boxlambda
 ```
-Switch to the **enter_litedram** tag:
+Switch to the **boxlambda_cmake** tag:
 ```
-git checkout enter_litedram
+git checkout boxlambda_cmake
 ```

 Set up the repository.
-This initializes the git submodules used and builds picolibc for BoxLambda:
+This initializes the git submodules used and creates the default build trees:
 ```
-make setup
+./boxlambda_setup.sh
 ```

 User-Level Access to the Arty A7 USB JTAG Adapter.